Insider Sell: EVP Dan Christma - GuruFocus.com

 Insider Buy/Sell Analysis and Relationship with Stock Price

-Over the past year, Marvell Technology Inc has seen a total of 1 insider buy and 16 insider sells.
-This trend suggests that insiders may be taking advantage of the stock's current valuation to realize gains on their investments.
+Over the past year, there has been a total of 1 insider buy and 16 insider sells for Marvell Technology Inc. This trend suggests that insiders may be taking advantage of the stock's current valuation to realize gains on their investments.
 However, it is essential to consider the context of these transactions and the overall market conditions when evaluating insider activity.

 The GF Value is an intrinsic value estimate developed by GuruFocus, calculated based on the following three factors: